 • pelvic organ prolapse

-IMPORTANT: All such gynecological deficiencies affect the back with radiating (reflected) pain sensations.
+IMPORTANT: All such gynecological defects affect the back with radiating (reflected) pain.

 How to relieve pain during menstruation?

-1. Food fortified with potassium and calcium.
-The lack of these elements significantly increases the frequency and strength of uterine contractions.
+1. Nutrition enriched with potassium and calcium.
+The lack of these elements significantly increases the frequency and strength of uterine contractions

-2. Surgery or special gynecological treatment for functional problems of the uterus
+2. Surgical intervention or special gynecological treatment functional problems of the uterus

 3. Complex hormonal treatment to restore the required balance of biologically active substances acting on the uterus